jm4rcos/i3scripts/i3_battery_readme.md

 #### Requirements

-Script designed to work with i3blocks to give battery status to i3bar in i3wm.
+Script designed to work with i3blocks to give battery status to i3bar.

-This  python  script  uses  acpi  to get battery status and requires FontAwesome to be installed on your system.
+This  python  script  uses  acpi  to get battery status and requires FontAwesome to be installed in your system.

 https://fortawesome.github.io/Font-Awesome/